PatilSac/Codechallenge/README.md

   "year": "1997"                    ---------------------   year of publish book }
 ```
+2. Update the .env file with Goodreads API KEY and LOGLEVEL if required (values already present)
+Note: rest of the .env variables are Xpaths for different DOM's used throughout the process, need not to change them

-2. Goto terminal and do following
+3. Goto terminal and do following
 ```
 cd /path/to/project root
 python3 app/app.py
 ```
-3. Observe output on terminal
+4. Observe output on terminal

 ### Unit test